Editorial Style Guide

 West Baltimore, Western Maryland

-Westside Uppercase references to the area around the University of Maryland BioPark.
+Westside Uppercase, one word, for references to the area around the University of Maryland BioPark and Lexington Market.

 whereas, while, and although Wrong: While the data in Reeder and Pryor's (1992) first study were collected from undergraduates, their 1995 study used data collected from the community at large.
 Right: Although the data in Reeder and Pryor's (1992) first study were collected from undergraduates, their 1995 study used data collected from the community at large.
 Also right: Whereas the data in Reeder and Pryor's (1992) first study were collected from undergraduates, their 1995 study used data collected from the community at large.